Miner will boil! Cruzeiro announces new partial of tickets sold

 Scio Tribuna Azul

-The member will be able to check-in his ticket free of charge and buy two more tickets for the Lower Purple Sector with a 50% discount, subject to availability.
+The member can check-in his ticket free of charge and buy two more tickets for the Lower Purple Sector with a 50% discount, subject to availability.

 Scio Multicampeo